-Even taking Dave's mom's lax demeanor into account, browsing Newgrounds during the daytime always felt like playing with a live grenade.
-Newgrounds centered around user-submitted content, much of it animation-oriented, and most of it featuring a distinct "everything is stupid, nothing is precious" sense of humor categorized by over-the-top violence, sex, and edge.
-In other words, middle school me thought it was the best thing ever.
+Browsing Newgrounds during the daytime always felt like playing with a live grenade.
+My best friend Dave's family desktop was right smack in the middle of his living room, so his mom could see whatever us boys were doing as she milled about the kitchen.
+Newgrounds centered around user-submitted content, much of it animated, and most of it featuring a distinct "everything is stupid, nothing is precious" sense of humor characterized by over-the-top violence, sex, and razor-sharp edge.
+In other words, middle school me thought it was the coolest thing ever.

 But during the daytime, when Dave's mom had a chance of peeking in on our activities, we stuck to Newgrounds' homepage which skewed a little more tame, at least for the most part.
-It was on this very day, 15 years ago, (midday, I'm sure) that we stumbled upon a fresh video on the homepage titled Numa Numa Dance.
+It was on this very day (December 6th), 15 years ago, that we stumbled upon a fresh video on the homepage titled Numa Numa Dance.